tmtsoftware/csw-prototype/README.md

 * compile - compiles the sources
 * publish-local - copies the bundles to the local ivy repository (~/.ivy2) so they can be referenced by other bundles
 * test - run the tests
-* dist - create the Akka microkernel standalone apps (Used in the ./test projects.
-Creates target/bin/start scripts))
+* stage - create the standalone apps and test apps (installed in */target/universal/stage/bin)

 Commands apply to the entire build unless otherwise specified.
 You can narrow the focus to a subproject with the sbt "project" command.